 Fortunately, you do not have to be entirely at the mercy of depreciation.
 There are some fairly simple actions you can take that will help minimize depreciation and thus, when the time comes to sell your car, enable your projected car value to remain high.

 Taking good care of your car helps minimize wear and tear and allows your car’s parts and systems to last as long as possible.
 Get regular oil changes and be scrupulous in following the manual’s recommended servicing intervals.
 Keep all records of maintenance in a file that you can present when you sell, to show that you have been a careful owner.

 Keeping your mileage down will help your car last longer.
 When you do drive, avoid bad practices such as jack rabbit starts or excessive speeding.
 Practices such as these put additional strain on the car’s engine and brakes, leading to premature breakdowns and accelerated depreciation.

 Consider quality used cars

 A late-model used car in excellent condition can save you money from the start, and last nearly as long as a new car.
 You may also save money on insurance with a used car.
 Look at ratings for the car you are interested in to see if it holds its value over the years.
-Toyotas and Hondas, for example, are considered reliable cars that need less repair work than other cars that might be initially cheaper to buy.
+Some makes and models may generally need less repair work than others, for example.
 A cheap car whose transmission goes bad in the first year will not, in the end, prove a good financial alternative.

 No. Depreciation depends on a number of factors, including the quality of the components that went into building the car, as well as your own care in maintaining the car.
 The popularity of the car or that type of car also plays a role.
 When gas prices are high, for example, gas-guzzling SUVs depreciate quicker because they are less popular on the market.